kyberium11/flowndly/automatisch/RAILWAY_ENV_VARS.md

 ## ⚠️ **Important Notes**

-- **POSTGRES_ENABLE_SSL="true"** - This enables SSL with proper certificate trust for Railway's internal certificates
+- **POSTGRES_ENABLE_SSL="false"** - This completely disables SSL for Railway internal connections to fix the certificate error
 - **ENCRYPTION_KEY** and **WEBHOOK_SECRET_KEY** are required for the app to start
 - **REDISPORT** is needed for Redis connection
 - All other variables should be auto-provided by Railway

 ## 🔒 **SSL Configuration**

-Based on [Railway's official recommendation](https://station.railway.com/questions/error-self-signed-certificate-with-bett-70c003a4), the application is now configured to:
+Due to persistent SSL certificate issues with Railway's internal connections, the application is now configured to:
-- **Enable SSL** for secure connections
+- **Completely disable SSL** for Railway internal database connections
-- **Trust Railway's internal self-signed certificates** using `rejectUnauthorized: false`
+- **Bypass certificate validation** to resolve the self-signed certificate error
-- **Maintain security** while working with Railway's infrastructure
+- **Maintain functionality** while working with Railway's infrastructure

 ## 🎯 **After Adding Variables**